BroncoSpace-Lab/scales-docs/docs/imx8x_merger.md

 ## Usage Guide

-Using the Leviathan 1A board with the i.MX8X is straightforward, but it requires a prebuilt Linux image using the latest SCALES BSP with the updated device tree modifications and additional packages.
+Using the Leviathan 2 board with the i.MX8X is straightforward and requires a prebuilt Linux image using the latest SCALES BSP with the updated device tree modifications and additional packages.

 Once an SD card has been flashed with the image: